downeasternman/Fieldmaster/documentation.md

 - Maintains relationship for reporting

 ## Technicians Page
 - The Technicians page now displays a single heading and a single 'Add Technician' button above the technician cards for a cleaner UI.

+## Versioning Scheme

+FieldMaster uses a semantic versioning scheme with date suffix:

+- Format: `MAJOR.MINOR.PATCH-YYYYMMDD`
+- Example: `1.1.0-20250527`

+This scheme combines semantic versioning (MAJOR.MINOR.PATCH) with a date suffix to provide both version information and release timing.

+- **MAJOR**: Incremented for incompatible API changes
+- **MINOR**: Incremented for backwards-compatible functionality additions
+- **PATCH**: Incremented for backwards-compatible bug fixes
+- **YYYYMMDD**: Date of release in YYYYMMDD format